Needlify/Needlify-v2-Legacy/README.md

 Thank you for considering contributing to the Needlify project !
 The contribution guide can be found in the [contributing file](https://github.com/Needlify/Needlify-v2/blob/master/CONTRIBUTING.md).

+In order to maintain some consistency in the code, be sure to read the documents in the Wikis section of this repository.
+They contain all the elements you need to know to contribute to this project.

+If notions are missing, you can notify it by creating an issue.

 ## Code of Conduct

 In order to ensure that the Needlify community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/Needlify/Needlify-v2/blob/master/CODE_OF_CONDUCT.md).